Investment Property Mortgage Rates | September 2025

 Find your best interest rate for rental property .
 Start here

-• Generate rental income: You can borrow to buy a rental property and use rental income from tenants to cover mortgage payments while building wealth through property appreciation.
+• You can generate rental income to cover mortgage payments while building wealth through property appreciation.

-• No primary residence requirement: Unlike government-backed loans, investment property loans don’t require you to live in the property, giving investors more flexibility.
+• These loans don’t require you to live in the property, giving investors more flexibility.

-• Higher interest rates: Rental property mortgage rates are higher than those for primary residences.
-With higher investment home loan rates, you’ll need more rental income to cover larger mortgage payments.
+• Rental property mortgage rates are higher than those for primary residences, so you’ll need more rental income to offset larger payments.

 Investment property loans vs. conventional loans